RTXteam/RTX/code/kg2c/README.md

             1. And configure it: `aws configure`
     1. Otherwise if you are creating this KG2c from your own **custom KG2pre**:
         1. Create a copy of `configv2.json` that contains the proper secrets for your own KG2pre endpoint
+1. Make sure you have the latest code from whatever branch you'll be doing the build from (e.g., do `git pull origin master` if you're doing this build from the `master` branch)
 1. Locally modify `kg2c_config.json` (in `RTX/code/kg2c/`) for your particular needs.
 Adjust the following slots:
     - `kg2_version`: Should be the name of the KG2pre version you want to build this KG2c from (e.g., 2.6.7)
     - `kg2_neo4j_endpoint`: Should point to the correct endpoint for your specified KG2pre version